jankner/meta-report/report.md

 analyzer can see that the result of `sum'` is consumed immediately and automatically make the accumulator strict.
 But the strictness analysis is not guaranteed to work for every program, and for more complicated programs it gets easier to make mistakes.
+In meta-repa this kind of problem is avoided by making the core language strict.
+Laziness is a very useful feature of Haskell in general, but for the domain meta-repa is tailored to strictness is a better default.
+In general, with our EDSL approach we can give the programmer a set of efficiency guarantees that are easy to understand (see \ref{sec:contract} for meta-repa's guarantees).

 # Theory